 - Write with the goal of building trust, not selling.

 Find your customers where they live.
 Write guest posts for credible, selective websites that your customers actually visit.
 Be selective.
 In addition to building external links, do your due diligence and determine where your customers are active on social media.
 Develop a presence and engage your customers.
 Leverage the social aspect of social media to build a relationship with your audience and encourage sharing.
+This will help your business to get found easily on the web withing local customers.

 - Be selective about guest blog posts.